 One of the most important predictors for becoming interculturally competent is having many international peers in the network.
 The goal of the Virtual Exchange Program is to enable students to build their international network before starting their careers, regardless of travel restrictions or financial resources to travel.
 During the program students learn together and from each other, helping them to build a meaningful and long-lasting bond.

 Current linear business models are undisputedly unsustainable in terms of the number of required resources and the amount of waste that they result in it.
 There is a clear need to transition towards circular business models.
 It is crucial that the new generation of young professionals, who will be the leaders in the near future, understand how to facilitate this transition.
 Such a transition requires cooperation on the global scale, making circular economy the perfect topic to include in the Virtual Exchange Program.

-The next edition of the Virtual Exchange Program will launch in November 2021.
+The next edition of the Virtual Exchange Program will launch on November 8th, 2021 – January 28th, 2022.

 The upcoming edition will be an 8-week program accredited as a 5-ECTS course, as previously focusing on circular economy, intercultural development, and networking.
 This semester, the focus of the networking component will be on developing networking and career skills.

 As Covid-19 related restrictions are generally being lifted across the world and we expect many students to return to a physical classroom, we aim to make the program more flexible and allow some parts to be done asynchronously and/or to allow students to join the live sessions via mobile devices when necessary.
 For that reason, we will opt in to use a browser-based conferencing platform.

 The course incorporates circular business game, The Blue Connection, and the e-book Mastering the Circular Economy by Ed Weenk and Rozanne Henzen.
 This combination offers theory in a practical context with the use of experiential learning.